cugos/cugos.github.com/2023-spring-fling/index.md

         <a href="https://docs.google.com/forms/d/1avaQk5vkQZ1AcP2JbCgrY4dvL5a8-EUd25IbjaA0Yas/edit?pli=1">"Call for proposals"</a> page.
 Note in case we would have an overwhelming number of submissions we might add a CUGOS presentation track on Saturday April 22nd (which would run in parallel to the OSM Hackathon-OpenSidewalks Project).
         The final program will be announced here on April 21st.

-        If in the meantime you are looking for inspiration on what to expect in our program you are welcome to check out the schedules of these previous CUGOS Fling events:
-        <a href=" https://cugos.org/2017-spring-fling/">2017 Spring Fling</a>
-        <a href=" https://cugos.org/2019-fall-fling/">2019 Fall Fling</a>
+        If in the meantime you are looking for inspiration on what to expect in our program you are welcome to check out the schedules of these previous CUGOS Fling events:  <a href=" https://cugos.org/2017-spring-fling/">2017 Spring Fling</a> and the <a href=" https://cugos.org/2019-fall-fling/">2019 Fall Fling</a>
  -
     type: title
-    title: Geo-floodgates (aka doors) Open, <em></em>
+    title: Geo-floodgates (aka doors) Open
     time: 8:30 AM
     Description: |
       Sign in, get a name-tag, drink coffee, and meet new people.